Amadeus Pok: Bishop of Győr

 In June 1254, Amadeus filed a lawsuit against the burghers of Sopron over the property right of port duties in Fertőrákos at Lake Fertő (Neusiedl).
 During the dispute, he even excommunicated the magistrates of the town and placed Sopron under interdict.
 The litigants were summoned to the judicial court of Béla IV, who judged in favor of the diocese.
 Thereafter bailiff (royal commissioner) Herbord Osl and a delegate of the Pannonhalma Abbey were sent to draft the custom borders in the region.
 Amadeus adopted new regulations to the cathedral chapter of Győr and smoothed the contrasts between the canons and the lower clergy.
 He started to reconstruct his episcopal seat, the Cathedral Basilica of the Assumption of Our Lady, which has been severely damaged during the Mongol invasion.
 It is plausible the cathedral was redesigned to Romanesque architectural style during his bishopric too, according to 17th-century historian and prelate István Telekessy, but archaeological excavations and subsequent chronological studies do not confirm his hypothesis.
 He also permitted the rebuilding of the parish church of Lébény, which was destroyed by Ottokar's troops in the early 1250s.
 After the death of Saul Győr, the archdeacon of Sopron, Amadeus installed his nephew Peter as his successor in 1263.
 Despite that Pope Urban IV donated this benefice to a foreign cleric, a certain Irenaeus.
 Amadeus prevented him from occupying his position.
 He even refused to appoint the cleric, when Archbishop Smaragd of Kalocsa ordered him on behalf of the pope.
 As a result, Smaragd excommunicated Amadeus Pok and Irenaeus filed a lawsuit against his superior.
 Pope Urban commissioned the Hungarian cardinal Stephen Báncsa to investigate the dispute.
-After a personal hearing, Peter could retain his position, but Amadeus had to find a properly profitable office for Irenaeus in his diocese.
+After a personal hearing, Peter could retain his position, but Amadeus had to find a properly profitable office (with an annual income of at least 25 marks) for Irenaeus in his diocese.

 Amadeus attended the national synods in Esztergom (1256) and Buda (1263).
 In the latter meeting, Amadeus was entrusted to write the topics that arise.
 His charter also preserved the harsh dispute between Philip Türje, Archbishop of Esztergom and Job Záh, Bishop of Pécs over the former's supremacy.
 Amadeus distanced himself in the conflict between Béla IV and his son Duke Stephen in the 1260s, and did not interfere in secular affairs nor hold dignity in the royal court.
-Pope Urban, among others, instructed Amadeus to force Duke Stephen, even with ecclesiastical censure, to respect the property rights of his family members – primarily, Anna of Macsó and her sons – in the territory of his realm.
+Pope Urban instructed Amadeus, alongside Philip Türje and Paul Balog, to force Duke Stephen, even with ecclesiastical censure, to respect the property rights of his family members – primarily, Anna of Macsó and her sons – in the territory of his realm.
 He was last mentioned as a living person in August 1267, when he permitted to the settlers of Vitéz in Moson County to build a stone church.
 He died by April 1268, when his successor Farkas Bejc already appeared as bishop-elect.